Ankr-network/ankr-docs/docs/Earn/liquid-staking/avax/stake-avax.md

 id: stake-avax
 ---

-## Use A Supported Browser Extension With Avalanche Network
+## Use a supported browser extension with the Avalanche network

-## Before you Start
+## Before you tart

 :::info Ensure the following:

 You are using a Chrome Browser.